mikejw/elib-acl/docs/getting-started.md

 You may want to experiment at this point by trying different roles returned by `getResourceId()`.
 For example if you use the role `public-api`, a user can navigate to the admin portion of your app without logging in at all.

-NB:  All new classes that you create in the admin module should follow this structure and be secured with your desired role.
+NB:  All new classes that you create in the admin module should follow this structure and be secured with your desired role(s).

+NB:  If you fail to do this step, you will notice that the admin area authorisation will behave as you expect if you log in with the `mikejw` account as this user has an auth level 2 in the `inserts.sql` fixture data.